Review of the Penalties for a PC 261 Rape Conviction

 - register as a sex offender under Penal Code 290 PC.

 That's another issue when it comes to punishment.
-There's probably about 5 to 6 factors that go to the judge, the prosecutor, and the defense attorney trying to figure out what a punishment should be in a particular rape case.
+There are probably about 5 to 6 factors that go to the judge, the prosecutor, and the defense attorney trying to figure out what punishment should be in a particular rape case.

 I've already mentioned a couple of them:

 - the person's criminal record, and

-- whether or not there's any serious force involved in the rape situation.
+- whether or not there's any brutal force involved in the rape situation.

 Factors that Determine Rape Penalties

-There's a lot of rapes that occur where there really isn't any force -- for example, when they're claiming that the person is an unconscious person.
+There's a lot of rapes that occur where there isn't any force -- for example when they're claiming that a person is unconscious.

-In other words, someone who is taking drinks and drugs and is passed out and the defendant takes advantage of that and rapes the person.
+In other words, someone taking drinks and drugs is passed out, and the defendant takes advantage of that and rapes the person.